microsoft/DirectX-Graphics-Samples/README.md

 # DirectX-Graphics-Samples
 This repo contains the DirectX 12 Graphics samples that demonstrate how to build graphics intensive applications for Windows 10.
 We invite you to join us at our [discord server](http://discord.gg/directx).
 See our [YouTube channel](https://www.youtube.com/MicrosoftDirectX12andGraphicsEducation) for tutorials, our [spec repo](https://microsoft.github.io/DirectX-Specs/) for engineering specs of our features and [devblogs](https://devblogs.microsoft.com/directx/) for blog posts.
 Follow us on Twitter [@DirectX12](https://twitter.com/directx12) for the latest!
+See the Related Links section for our full list of DX12-related links.

 ## API Samples